 What is Yi Peng Festival?

-Yee Peng is celebrated on the full moon of the 12th month of the Thai lunar calendar.
-Though the exact dates vary each year and are only announced around two months earlier, normally it falls in the middle of November.
+Yee Peng is celebrated on the full moon night of the 12th month of the Thai lunar calendar.
+Though the exact dates vary each year and are only officially announced around two months beforehand, the holiday normally falls in mid-November.

-In 2019, the Chiang Mai Yi Peng festival will be held from November 11th to 13th.
+In 2020, the Chiang Mai Yi Peng festival will be held on October 31st and November 1st.

 Yi Peng and Loy Krathong Are Two Different Festivals!

-There are plenty of other activities that happen all over Chiang Mai.
-These include worship rituals, decoration contests, bazaars, parades traditional Thai dance shows, the official ‘Yee Peng Parade’ around the Old City gate and down Tha Phae Road, live music and handicraft sessions.
+There are plenty of other activities that happen all over Chiang Mai during Yi Peng.
+These include worship rituals, decoration contests, bazaars, parades traditional Thai dance shows, the official ‘Yee Peng Parade’ around the Old City gate and down Tha Phae Road, live music, and handicraft sessions.
 You can also expect lots of food vendors setting up, firecrackers, fireworks.